Nonlocality, steering and quantum state tomography in a single experiment: Nonlocality, steering and entanglement from subsets of SIC and MUBs

 \subsection{Steering}

 Consider that Alice is untrusted and only performs $n$ of the measurements in the SIC while Bob performs the four MUBs ($m=4$).
-Since Bob's measurements are tomographically complete, he can still reconstruct the steering assemblage and decide the possibility of a local hidden state model through a semidefinite program.
+Since Bob's measurements are tomographically complete, he can reconstruct the steering assemblage $\sigma_{a|x}=\Tr_\text{A}\left(A_{a|x}\otimes \openone \rho_v^\text{iso}\right)$.
+We can determine the critical visibility for steerability by solving the following semidefinite program:

+where $D_\lambda(a|x)$ are all deterministic functions mapping Alice's input to her output and $\sigma_\lambda$ is a subnormalised state.
+That the final constraint in the above SDP stems from the fact that Bob's share of the isotropic state is $\frac{\openone}{3}$ regardless of $v$.
+Note that $v$ appears indirectly in the assemblages $\sigma_{a|x}$.
+Furthermore, we note that if this program certifies the state as steerable, one can always extract a steering inequality by considering the dual of the above SDP.

 In Table~\ref{TableAliceToBob} we give the critical visiblity for detecting steering for the different values of $n$.
-Note that the case of $n=9$ coincides with the value given in the main text.
-Even in the case of only using two of the nine SIC projections, the visibility is lower than that required to violate our Bell inequality.
+Note that the case of $n=9$ coincides with the critical visibility given in the main text based on the quantity $\mathcal{B}$.
+We find that steering is detected for every $n$.
+In fact, even in the case of only using two of the nine SIC projections, the visibility is lower than that required to violate our Bell inequality.

-In Table~\ref{TableBobToAlice}, we give the critical visibilities for the opposite scenario, in which Bob is untrusted and only performs $m$ of the MUBs while Alice performs all nine measurements corresponding to the SIC.
-Also in this case, we see that even two MUBs are sufficient to demonstrate steering of the isotropic state at visibilities for which no Bell inequality violation is known.
+The SDP in Eq.~\eqref{SDPsteering} can be straightforwardly adapted to the opposite case, in which Alice is trusted and Bob is not.
+Then, we consider that Alice performs local tomography using the full set of SIC measurements while Bob measures only $m$ MUBs.
+In Table~\ref{TableBobToAlice}, we give the critical visibilities for steerability.
+We see that even two MUBs are sufficient to demonstrate steering of the isotropic state at visibilities for which no Bell inequality violation is known.